 Dillon and his team’s minds are at ease knowing Denny’s digital presence is consistent, accurate, and optimized for hungry mobile consumers searching for a place to eat.
 “Our digital knowledge simply must be accurate for us to be in, if not stay ahead of, the game.
 Missing phone numbers, incorrect addresses — that is unacceptable in this day and age,” states Dillon.
 “The cost of inaccuracies is difficult to quantify since we don’t know exactly how many customers we were losing due to incorrect information.
 Regardless, at a baseline correct listings is an infrastructure issue, and Yext provides a uniquely reliable platform to address that.”

 Beyond the basics of match-and-lock compilation technology for accurate listings, Yext’s deep analytics and reporting mean that Dillon and his team can now quantify the previously unquantifiable.
 They can measure the impact Yext has had on Denny’s digital engagement.

-In less than a year after launching with Yext, Denny’s local Pages experienced a 35% increase in search traffic.
-Among the most striking results is that Denny’s Listings on Google-powered a monthly average of 850,000 driving directions requests and 290,000 average monthly phone calls over the course of 6 months.
+Among the most striking results are that Denny’s Listings on Google powered a monthly average of 870,000 driving directions requests and 290,000 average monthly phone calls over 10 months.